-These Orange Poppy Seed Shortbread Cookies are my new favourite twist on a classic!
+These easy shortbread cookies are a favourite in our home!
+They’re not just any shortbread cookies – they’re Orange Poppy Seed Shortbread!
 They’re peppered with poppy seeds and orange zest.
 As the finishing touch, they are dipped in orange chocolate and sprinkled with chopped pistachios.
 Santa will be happy with these!

 We decorated our tree this weekend while listening to Christmas records and having a glass of vino.
 So fun!
 There’s something special about breaking out the box of ornaments and going through them.
 They are all so special and each brings back sweet memories.